Dean-Sussman/5e-Character-Generator/README.md

 Allows for the generation of a character, made to be playable using Dungeons and Dragons, fifth edition.

-Randomly chooses first and last names from US Census data; the user can choose whether they want a male name, a female name, or to have one chosen for them.
+Randomly chooses first and last names from large lists; the user can choose whether they want a male name, a female name, or to have one chosen for them.
+The lists are pulled from the US Census website, and use their data.

 Rolls for character stats using one of several methods.
 Supports the standard array, rolling three six-sided die, and rolling four six-sided die and dropping the lowest.
 The user can also choose to allow for rerolling any 1s rolled by the above dice-rolling methods, in order to allow for higher average stats.